skiffos/SkiffOS/README.md

 Any existing GNU/Linux system with compatibility with the running kernel version can be loaded as a Docker image with the `docker import` command.

-All core configurations work with all target platforms:
+All core configurations work with all target platforms.

+The primary distributions and images supported are:

 | **Distribution**           | **Config Package**            | **Notes**                 |
 | ---------------            | -----------------             | ----------------------    |